 Again, the sin offering was sacrificed when a person sinned unintentionally by breaking one of the Lord’s commandments and later realized his guilt (Leviticus 4:27).
 Sin offerings were also part of the ceremonies on the Day of Atonement, as the high priest made two sin offerings: a bull for himself and a young male goat for the congregation (Leviticus 16:11, 15).
-Unlike some other offerings, the sin offering was not eaten.
-The live animal was brought to the altar and the sinner was required to lay his hand on the head of the animal (Leviticus 4:29).
+In a sin offering, the live animal was brought to the altar, and the sinner was required to lay his hand on the head of the animal (Leviticus 4:29).
 Then the animal was killed, at which point the priest would take some of the blood and put it on the horns of the altar (verse 30).
 In some cases, some of the blood was also sprinkled inside the tabernacle (verses 6 and 17).
 Then all the rest of the blood was poured at the base of the altar (verse 34).
 The fat of the sin offering was removed and burned on the altar.
-But all the rest of the carcass was taken “outside the camp to a place ceremonially clean, where the ashes are thrown,” and there the carcass was burned “in a wood fire on the ash heap” (verse 12).
+In some cases, the body of the animal was burned outside the camp (verse 12); in other cases, the meat of the sin offering could be eaten by the priests.
 “In this way the priest will make atonement for them for the sin they have committed, and they will be forgiven” (verse 35).

 The sin offering was a poignant picture of the sacrifice of Jesus Christ for the sins of the world.
 He was a “lamb without blemish” (1 Peter 1:19; cf. Leviticus 4:32) whose precious blood was spilled after being publicly slain.
 Jesus was crucified outside the city of Jerusalem, just as the sin offering was to be burnt outside the camp (Hebrews 13:12; cf. Leviticus 4:12).
 Just as the sacrificial lamb makes atonement for unintentional sins, Jesus’ blood made atonement for the sin of any person who realizes his guilt before God and asks for that atonement to be applied to him (John 3:16; Ephesians 1:7).
 “Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins” (Hebrews 9:22).